andrewnyr/www.as211562.net/content/pages/index.md

     title: supporters
     text: >
       #### i love my supporters. they truly are the lifeblood of as1003 and we
-      would be no where without them.
+      would be nowhere without them.

       *   [https://globalsecurelayer.com](http://globalsecurelayer.com) -BGP &